Curriculum and Career Development

 Two-year clinical fellows will be assigned two clinical faculty advisors.
 Faculty advisors will provide ongoing training guidance, discuss/formulate goals and future plans, and be a resource for problem solving as needed.

-In addition to the aforementioned faculty advisors, the Program Director (Dr. McCartney) also serves as a career advisor to all of the fellows.
+In addition to the aforementioned faculty advisors, the Program Director (Dr. Hong) also serves as a career advisor to all of the fellows.
 Thus, the fellow has rich mentorship throughout her/his fellowship training.

-Fellows in the two-year, more clinically oriented fellowship will also engage in an academic research project, albeit on a smaller scale, with the ultimate aim being presentation at a research conference.
+Fellows in the two-year, more clinically oriented fellowship will also have the opportunity to engage in an academic research project, albeit on a smaller scale, with the ultimate aim being presentation at a research conference if they so desire.

 Research Fellowship Applications